Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/variant-feature-explorer.md

 <figure>
   <img src="media/transcript-consequences.png" />
   <figcaption>
-    A view of the transcript-consequences panel in the Entity viewer.
+    A view of the transcript-consequences panel in the Feature explorer.
   </figcaption>
 </figure>